ale-mendez/ESPNN/README.md

 ### From terminal

-The ESPNN package can also be used from terminal with a syntax analogous to the above given:
+The ESPNN package can also be used from the terminal with a syntax analogous to the above given:

 ```console
 python -m ESPNN H Au